eudoxia0/eudoxia0.github.io/article/_posts/2023-05-05-how-capabilities-work-austral.md

 capability, e.g. an HTTP server and a database client.

 But what about the terminal?
 Terminal access should _probably_ be globally
-unique: once you acquire a terminal capability, you shouldn't be able to do so again until the original capability has been surrendered.

-Otherwise, you could hand a terminal capability to two separate threads, each of which logs its work to the terminal, and the output will appear interleaved in a non-deterministic way.
+unique: otherwise, you could hand a terminal capability to two separate threads, each of which logs its work to the terminal, and the output will appear interleaved in a non-deterministic way.
+Once you acquire a terminal capability, you shouldn't be able to do so again until the original capability has been surrendered.

 In the current model, the only way to implement the global uniqueness of capabilities something like this: